Metastability of Logit Dynamics for Coordination Games: Proofs from Section

+\end{lemma} \begin{proof} Let us define $\ell(\x)$ as the number of border-players in $\x$.
+Note that, since there are no adjacent plus-players in $\x$, $\ell(\x) \geq d$.

 The proof proceeds by induction on $d$.
-Let $d=1$ and denote by $i$ the one {zero}-player.
-Notice that $\tau^\star$ is finite if and only if one of the two neighbors of $i$ is selected for update before $i$ is selected.
-Since we are conditioning on $\theta^\star \leq t$, all players are selected at least once by time $t$ and thus the probability of this event is $\frac{2}{3} = \frac{2d}{2d+1}$.
+Let $d=1$ and denote by $i$ the {plus}-player.
+Since we are conditioning on $\theta^\star \leq t$, all players are selected at least once by time $t$ and thus the probability that one of the two neighbors of $i$ is selected for update before $i$ is selected is $\frac{2}{3} = \frac{2^d}{2^d+1}$.